 Gerald Wheeler organ and harpsichord

 Marcia Gronewold Sly, who has a received high praise for her “clear, strong, luminous mezzo-soprano” (San Francisco Examiner), is a versatile artist whose repertoire ranges from the Baroque to the avant-garde in opera, oratorio, and chamber music.
 Working with such esteemed conductors as Kent Nagano, Nicholas McGegan, Joanne Falletta, and William McGlaughlin, Marcia has appeared with organizations that include Bangor Symphony Orchestra, American Bach Soloists, Philharmonia Baroque Orchestra, the Carmel Bach Festival, San Francisco Opera, and the Kronos Quartet.
 A founding member of two vocal ensembles dedicated to contemporary music, Modus Novus and Ariel, she has sung in premiere performances and recordings of numerous works.
 A graduate of San Francisco Conservatory of Music who began studying music and theater at University of Illinois, Ms. Gronewold Sly also holds a degree in Interdisciplinary Creative Arts from San Francisco State University and a Master of Fine Arts in Music Performance and Literature from Mills College.
-She currently serves on the voice faculty at University of Maine, Orono, and teaches in her private studio in Brooklin, Maine.
+She currently serves on the voice faculty at University of Maine, Orono, and as Executive Director of Blue Hill Bach, and teaches in her private studio in Brooklin, Maine.

 Tenor Jonas Budris performs as a soloist and in small ensembles, singing new works and early music with equal passion.
 As a concert soloist, he sang most recently with the Handel & Haydn Society in Bach’s Magnificat and Christmas Oratorio.
 With the Boston Baroque ensemble, Mr. Budris performed as a soloist in Handel’s Chandos Anthem No. 8 and Charpentier’s Missa Assumpta est Maria.
 He sings regularly with Emmanuel Music as a soloist and chorister, both in their weekly Bach Cantata series and in their special evening concerts.
 He also sings with Canto Armonico and the Skylark Vocal Ensemble, performing sacred and secular choral music in a small chamber ensemble setting.
 Mr. Budris is a graduate of Harvard University, where he sang as a Choral Fellow with the University Choir and enjoyed his summer vacation touring six continents with the Harvard Krokodiloes.
 As a toddler, he once climbed up and stood on his seat during a BSO performance of Beethoven’s Fifth Symphony and proceeded to “conduct” the piece along with Maestro Ozawa.